TRUST ADMINISTRATION CALIFORNIA

 If you and other beneficiaries are inheriting IRA or other retirement accounts, please realize immediately that these are fraught with issues and require careful education and management.

 The probate experience does vary greatly state by state.
-As California Estate Planning Attorneys who handle probate, we can give you a little good news: California has implemented an easier and expedited court procedure which can transfer certain assets into a trust after a death so that the estate can be administered without further delay.
+As California Estate Planning Attorneys who handle probate, we can give you a little good news: California has implemented an easier and expedited court procedure that can transfer certain assets into a trust after a death so that the estate can be administered without further delay.

 What is a Heggstad Petition?
 How to File a Heggstad Petition in California